Responsive

 • The solution must be running on such systems that can support peak usage.
 This would require simulating many users to test the peak performance.

-Testing for both of these scenarios ultimately requires time and resources, which is where parallel testing is a powerful approach to ensuring your system is tested at scale before it goes into production.
-In this post, we will understand the concept of test parallelisation and some of the common approaches like load and functional parallelisation.
-We will discuss in depth some of the challenges associated with those approaches, and explore a Kubernetes native testing framework that can help us address those challenges.
+In this post, we will understand the concept of test parallelization and some of the common approaches like load and functional parallelization.
+We will discuss in depth some of the challenges associated with those approaches, and explore a Kubernetes native testing framework that can help us address those challenges, including how parallel testing enables teams to run tests efficiently across various setups.

 Parallel Testing Overview

-Parallel Load Testing
+Parallel Load Test Execution

 To test a solution for peak-hour performance, creating a load by sending multiple requests from a few anonymous users is not enough.
 We are required to simulate a real-time environment by generating a massive load from named users from multiple geographies, possibly across multiple browsers or devices.
+Using multiple machines and virtual machines as part of the test infrastructure enables distributed load generation and more realistic simulations by providing scalable, isolated environments for testing.

-Challenges with load parallelisation
+Challenges with Load Parallelization

-• Generate Heavy Load: Load parallelisation requires sending huge traffic to the software or application possibly from various geographical locations to test peak-hour performance and network latency.
+• Generate Heavy Load: Load parallelization requires sending huge traffic to the software or application possibly from various geographical locations to test peak-hour performance and network latency.
 For example, for an online gaming website, we need to test if players from across geographies are playing in a multiplayer mode, they do not experience network lagging.

 • Parameterized Virtual Users: To simulate specific user behavior by specifying individual characteristics, parameterized virtual users are required.
 Generating anonymous virtual user requests will not help if we need to customize test cases.
 Suppose in an online gaming website, players are chatting using the chat message feature in the game, it needs to be tested that their profile details are correct.
+Well-structured test code and test scripts are essential for accurately simulating user behavior in parallel load testing.

 • Visualizing Results: We need real-time visualization of the test to simply understand the behavior of the application or the scenario that is causing the issue.
 It may also require aggregating such results to observe the behavior.
 For example, if the test shows large network latency when a massive load is created from multiple geographies, we need detailed results to visualize the issue and debug the underlying network infrastructure.